Experts always suggest putting your goals on paper before you actually start a business so you can keep track of your

 - Marketing & Advertising Costs: Even if you have a very small scale business, advertising and marketing is very important and the costs depend on the intensity of your marketing campaigns.

 - Other Expenses: If you are planning to hire people, include salaries and similar stuff in it.

 - Revenues: Mention all the projected revenues.
 Just project how many services you can provide to have a fair idea.

-With the above guidelines you can develop an effective and presentable business plan for your makeup artistry business.
-If you are to present the business plan to some investors, make sure to add rich media like images of your best work, letters of association from your strategic partners, testimonials from people/groups where you have delivered promotional services etc to make your business plan more appealing and attention grabbing.
+With the above guidelines, you can develop an effective and presentable business plan for your makeup artistry business.
+If you are to present the business plan to investors, make sure to add rich media like images of your best work, letters of association from your strategic partners, testimonials from people/groups where you have delivered promotional services etc to make your business plan more appealing and attention grabbing.

 Thanks for reading and good luck, aspiring MUAs!